What Does An HR Generalist Do, & How Can Small Businesses Profit

 What are the benefits of outsourcing HR tasks for small businesses?

-Saves time and money, provides access to expertise, reduces compliance risk, and lets you focus on core business.
+It saves time and money, provides access to expertise, reduces compliance risk, and allows you to focus on your core business.